Digimon Universe: Appli Monsters (3DS)

 - Step 2: Extract the contents of the downloaded

-appmon_patch/appmon_en_v1.0_console.vcdiffif you intend to play on a modded 3DS console.appmon_patch/appmon_en_v1.0_emulator.vcdiffif you intend to play on an emulator.- Step 7: Apply the patch in your
+.ciaif you intend to install and play on a modded 3DS console..cciif you intend to play on an emulator.

-Expect it to be about half the size of the original ROM due to removal of padding.
+Expect the patched ROM to be about half the size of the original ROM due to trimming.

 Install it on your modded 3DS, or launch it using an emulator, depending on which variant you chose.
 Enjoy the game in English!